 The objectives of the study are respectively --

 Revealing the challenges of cultural shock faced by these IDPs is one of the key objectives of this research when they had to migrate.
+OK!

 Examining the major influential factors playing part, -when they try to integrate with a new community.
+OK!

 Assessing the social inclusion process of IDPs, the host community’s acceptance of IDPs to their community, as these two communities are equally important for an integration process.
+OK!

 3. Theoretical framework